ChristophHaag/godot_openxr/README.md

 scons platform=linux generate_bindings=yes -j32
 ```

 Then open the project in android-studio and click compile.

+aar files are created in src/build/outputs/aar/

 Good luck.

 ## Debugging